PipedreamHQ/docs/docs/notebook/code/README.md

 **Anything you can do with Node.js, you can do in a workflow**.
 This includes using most of [npm's 400,000 packages](#using-npm-packages).

-We understand the choice of JavaScript as the first supported language for a data workflow tool may seem odd.
-But we're trying to give non-data engineers data superpowers, and so want to start with one of the [most used](https://insights.stackoverflow.com/survey/2019#technology-_-programming-scripting-and-markup-languages) [languages](https://github.blog/2018-11-15-state-of-the-octoverse-top-programming-languages/).
-If you work on websites and know JavaScript well, Pipedream makes you a full stack engineer.

 If you'd like to see another, specific language supported, please [let us know on Slack](https://pipedream.com/community).

 If you've never used JavaScript, see the [resources below](#new-to-javascript).